Erikdekamps/kingly_minimal/README.md

   - Link text, button text, and text within status messages all meet the 7:1 contrast ratio.
   - Both light and dark modes have been updated to comply.

+- [x] **2.4.9 Link Purpose (Link Only) - AAA:**
+  - The `footer-link-list` component has been enhanced to accept an optional `aria_label` for each link.
+  - This allows content editors to provide a clear and distinct accessible name for links that might otherwise be ambiguous (e.g., multiple "Learn More" links pointing to different destinations).

 - [x] **2.4.7 Focus Visible - AA / 2.4.13 Focus Appearance - AAA:**
   - All interactive elements (links, buttons, form controls) have a highly visible and consistent focus indicator.
   - The focus indicator uses a 2px solid outline with a 2px offset, ensuring it is not obscured and has high contrast.